 - What is inside a Blackhole?

-- Do all galaxies have a black hole?
+- Can anything escape from a black hole?

 - Can a black hole kill you?

-- Why can’t you see a black hole?
+- How can you kill a black hole?

 What is inside a Blackhole?